Skip to main content

 Day nurseries can be run by private individuals, community groups, educational organisations, commercial businesses or by employers.
 They can care for children aged from six weeks to five years and usually offer day care from 8am to 6pm for most of the year.
 The Family Information Directory contains a list of day nurseries in Cambridgeshire.

-Local authority nursery schools and classes offer full and part-time early years education places between the hours of 9am and 3.30pm.
+Local authority (LA) nursery schools and classes offer full and part-time early years education places between the hours of 9am and 3.30pm.
 A session lasts for three hours and can be in the morning or afternoon.
 Nursery schools may also offer care before and after the education sessions (sometimes referred to as 'wrap-around care').
 Parents are often required to pay for wrap-around care.
-The Cambridgeshire Online Directory contains a list of local authority nurseries in Cambridgeshire.
+The Cambridgeshire Online Directory contains a list of nurseries in Cambridgeshire.

 Pre-schools and playgroups offer care to children in their local community, either as a morning or afternoon session or as extended sessions including lunch.
 They are often run by voluntary management committees.
 They care for children aged from three to five years (some groups may accept younger children) and are usually open during school term time.
 You can find your information on pre-schools in the Childcare Directory.